AliveOrdinary/Amplifier/docs/ANALYSIS_6_SECURITY.md

 **Previous Audit:** October 22, 2025 (SECURITY_AUDIT_PART1.md)
 **Scope:** Authentication, authorization, input validation, API security, data protection

+> **⚠️ DEPRECATION NOTICE (October 27, 2025):** Netlify CMS and Netlify Identity have been removed from this project.
+Content is now managed manually via markdown files in the `content/` directory.
+References to Netlify CMS in this document are historical.

 ---

 ## ⚠️ EXECUTIVE SUMMARY